-Owner and founder of nGen Works, Carl Smith is one of several fantastic speakers who will be taking to the stage at net magazine's forthcoming conference Generate on 6 June in New York.
+Owner and founder of nGen Works (opens in new tab), Carl Smith (opens in new tab) is one of several fantastic speakers who will be taking to the stage at net magazine's forthcoming conference Generate (opens in new tab) on 6 June in New York.
 (Not got your ticket?
 Sign up now!)

 What are you going to speak about at Generate?

 What a great question!
 The honest answer is I’m not sure.
 Everyday I learn so much about the world, our species and this industry.
 I’m inspired, shocked and worried almost everyday.
 As a result, when I get on stage there may be new things that have crept into my mind that I need to share with an audience.

 Currently, I’m infatuated with the science of stress.
 Specifically social stress.
 The things we do to each other that derail a solid team effort.
 Psychologists, biologists and medical doctors are all coming together to explain the good and bad sides of stress.
 Once we learn how to leverage our stress as a positive and ignore our egos we can become so much more than we ever thought possible.
 More empathetic, more loving and more creative.

 I'm planning on making the core of my talk about how we can start helping each other to achieve our goals instead of inadvertently blocking each other.
 I’ve been working to live this way for a few years now and the results have been great.